ENGL504 Reading Fantasy LiteratureUpdated: 15 March 2019

 - Reading Fantasy Literature

 |Coordinator(s)||Elizabeth Hale (firstname.lastname@example.org)|

 This unit promotes critical reflection on the processes involved in reading and writing, using the case study of fantasy literature.
 It encourages students to analyse their own reading experience in relation to theories concerning the reader's reception and the writer's production of texts.
-Students are exposed to critical thinking and personal reflection by literary scholars and fantasy writers.
-The unit pays particular attention to issues surrounding the production and reception of fantasy literature, using genre and writing approaches.
-Students are asked to analyse the skills necessary for writing fantasy literature, and apply those skills in short writing assessments and a major project.
+Students are exposed to critical thinking and personal reflection by fantasy writers and literary scholars.
+The unit considers the role fantasy plays in contemporary culture, and explores the worlds it produces for readers and fans.
+Students are asked to analyse the skills necessary for writing fantasy literature, and apply those skills in creative or critical assessment work.

 |Materials||Textbook information will be displayed approximately 8 weeks prior to the commencement of the teaching period.
 Please note that textbook requirements may vary from one teaching period to the next.|